-• Try to charge the batteries always before you reach the red LED range.

-The last 3 LED (two red and one orange) mean a remaining capacity of about 15 %.

-- Driving with flashing red LED's means an extreme stress for the battery and should be avoided under normal circumstances. - When only one red LED is flashing, the Battery Safe feature is enabled.
+- Try to charge the batteries always before you reach the red LED range. - The last LED (one red) means a remaining capacity of about 20 %. - Driving with flashing red LED's means an extreme stress for the battery and should be avoided under normal circumstances. - When only one red LED is flashing, the Battery Safe feature is enabled.
 From this time, speed and acceleration is reduced drastically.
 It will allow you to move the mobility device slowly out of a dangerous situation before the electronic finally cuts off.
 This is deep discharging and should be avoided. - Be aware that for temperatures below 20 °C, the nominal battery capacity starts to decline.
 For example, at -10 °C the capacity is reduced to about 50 % of the nominal battery capacity. - To avoid damaging the batteries, never allow them to be fully discharged.
 Do not drive on heavily discharged batteries if it is not absolutely necessary, as this will strain the batteries unduly and shorten their life expectancy. - The earlier you recharge the batteries, the longer they live.

 - The depth of discharge affects the cycle life.
 The harder a battery has to work, the shorter is its life expectancy.
-Examples: - One deep discharge stresses the same as 6 normal cycles (green /orange display off). - The battery life is about 300 cycles at 80 % discharge (first 7 LED off), or about 3000 cycles at 10 % discharge (one LED off). - ^o The number of LED can vary depending on the remote type. - Under normal operation, once a month the battery should be discharged until all green and orange LED are off.
+Examples: - One deep discharge stresses the same as 6 normal cycles (green /orange display off). - The battery life is about 500 cycles at 80 % discharge (first 4 LED off), or about 5000 cycles at 10 % discharge (one LED off). - The number of LED can vary depending on the remote type. - Under normal operation, once a month the battery should be discharged until all green and orange LED are off.
 This should be done within one day.
 A 16 hour charge afterwards is necessary as reconditioning.

-7.2.7 Transporting Batteries
+6.2.7 Transporting Batteries